-As partners of East Renfrewshire IJB both East Renfrewshire Council and NHS Greater Glasgow and Clyde are related parties and material transactions with those bodies are disclosed in Note 5 (Page 59) in accordance with the requirements of International Accounting Standard 24.
+As partners of East Renfrewshire IJB both East Renfrewshire Council and NHS Greater Glasgow and Clyde are related parties and material transactions with those bodies are disclosed in Note 5 (Page 66-67) in accordance with the requirements of International Accounting Standard 24.
+Related parties also include organisations that we may have no transactions with, but who can still exert significant influence over our financial and operating policy decisions.
+The Scottish Government is such a related party of the IJB as it can exert significant influence through legislation and funding of the IJB's partner bodies, and therefore can indirectly influence the financial and operating policy decisions of the IJB.